wdamick/legstar/trunk/legstar-cmqrt/src/site/resources/samples/readme.txt

 Prerequisites:
 =============
+  This module requires a JDK, or an international version of the JRE, that includes charsets.jar.

   By default, the configuration targets IBM CICS MQ Bridge which must be installed in the target CICS regions.